af/littledom/README.md

 =========

 littledom is a really tiny (experimental) jQuery work-alike for modern browsers.
 Think of it as a curated jQuery subset, optimized for readability and file size.
-There's still lots of room for more features within its 2kb (minified & gzipped) budget, so feel free to fork and add the API support that you want.

 littledom is *not* a drop-in replacement for jQuery, but it does implement many of its most commonly used methods.
 In many cases, not all method signatures are supported either.